Proposed Los Angeles NFL stadiums: History

 On April 22, 2015, the Carson City Council bypassed the option to put the stadium to a public vote and approved the plan 3-0.
 On May 5, 2015, the Carson City Council then unanimously approved $50 million to finish an environmental cleanup on the site.
 On May 19, 2015, the Chargers and Raiders announced that they had finalized a deal to secure the 157 acres of land in Carson, which was transferred to a joint powers authority in Carson after the site was purchased by Carson Holdings, a company set up by the two teams.
 The council voted without having clarified several issues, including who would finance the stadium, how the required three-way land swap would be performed, and how it would raise enough revenue if only one team moved in as tenant.
 It was these issues that would work against the project in Carson from being voted on successfully at the later NFL meeting on relocation of the Raiders and Chargers.

-On November 11, 2015, Bob Iger, then CEO of The Walt Disney Company, was appointed non-executive chairman of the Carson stadium project.
+On November 11, 2015, Bob Iger, the CEO of The Walt Disney Company, was appointed non-executive chairman of the Carson stadium project.

 During the Los Angeles meeting on January 12, 2016, the Committee on Los Angeles Opportunities, which consisted of six NFL owners, favored the Carson project over the Rams' Inglewood project.
 But, the NFL and the other NFL owners were persuaded by Jerry Jones to vote to allow the Rams to move back to Los Angeles while giving the Chargers an option to join them which they accepted a year later (the Raiders would have had the same option had the Chargers declined) thus effectively rejecting and killing the Carson proposal.
 An outlet mall was later approved for the site but the project was abandoned.
 The Chargers would play from 2017 until 2019 in Carson at Dignity Health Sports Park until SoFi Stadium in Inglewood was completed.

 The stadium design was retained by the Raiders and was re-proposed minus the Chargers features and with a dome, black exterior and roll out field for what ultimately became Allegiant Stadium in Paradise, Nevada when the team moved to the Las Vegas metropolitan area.